-If only Julie were as easy to manipulate.
+If only Julie was as easy to manipulate.

 The redheaded girl flinched as the dart whistled by her face and embedded itself in the dartboard hanging by the doorframe.
 “Golly,” she remarked, peering at the dart’s final resting place with a stunned look.

 Laurie looked back at her brother.
 “It wasn’t locked,” she replied petulantly.
-“And don’t get into the little sister thing again with me again!
+“And don’t get into the little sister thing with me again.
 You’re only two minutes older.”

 Corry rolled his eyes.
 “Fine, fine,” he grumbled.
 He didn’t really feel like arguing.
 He moved to retrieve his darts, deciding to find a better place for the board.
 “Then what’s so all fired important that you felt it risked putting an eye out?”

 “Oh, it’s a great idea concerning the dance and your proposed band ensemble,” Laurie said, clasping her hands.
 She briefly – or briefly for his sister – outlined the idea, and it’s origins.